Davis Station: Air transport

 In early summer when sea ice conditions are most favourable, a ski landing area (SLA) is constructed adjacent to Davis.
 As sea ice conditions progressively worsen over summer, operations are moved first to the Plough Island SLA, 6 km north of Davis, and in late summer to Whoop Whoop, a field camp 40 km east of Davis on the inland ice plateau, called the Davis Plateau ice SLA.
 The SLA requires frequent maintenance by snow grooming, and as it is not accessible by ground vehicles, passengers and cargo are transported on to Davis by helicopter.

 Earth station

 Davis is the first Antarctic Earth stations in Australia, with the first satellite tracking antenna ANARESAT for communications installed in March 1987.
 There is also a Bureau of Meteorology satellite tracking station for a weather satellite, Himawari-8 located there.

-After numerous upgrades since installation, the ANARESAT facility is able to provide the station with a 9Mbps link back to the mainland.
+After numerous upgrades since installation, the ANARESAT facility is able to provide the station with a 9 Mbps link back to the mainland.
 This allows for the real time transfer of scientific data as well as support for telemedicine and video calls for expeditioners.